benroberts999/ampsci/README.md

 The above instructions are for linux (ubuntu).
 For windows, the easiest way (for me, anyway) is to make use of the recent 'windows subsystem for linux'.
 Instructions on installation/use here: https://www.roberts999.com/posts/2018/11/wsl-coding-windows-ubuntu
 Then, the compilation + use can proceed as per above.

-## h-like

- * An example that solves for H-like ions

 ## hartreeFock

  * Solves relativistic Hartree Fock potential for core + valence states